 5. Influence policy.

-Using data gathered from the traffic to this website, we will demonstrate to policymakers where resources are compared to need.
+Using data gathered from the traffic to this website, we will demonstrate to policymakers where resources are, as compared to the need.
 This will help them make more educated decisions about food policy and influence long-term, systemic change in our food system.